- Water System

 For over a decade the state has had an increased focus on water resource management.
 In 2006 the Metropolitan North Georgia Water Planning District required that all local utilities adopt a tiered conservation rate, with the primary goal to reduce discretionary water use.

-Paulding County adopted a tiered water rate for residential customers, charging the lowest rate for non-discretionary water use, with the rate per 1,000 gallons increasing as consumption increases.
-Currently Paulding County Water System has a 3 tier water rate.
+Paulding County's tiered water rates for residential customers charges the lowest rate for non-discretionary water use; the rate per 1,000 gallons increases as consumption increases.
+Currently Paulding County Water System has a 3 tier water rate structure.
 Customers are only billed at the higher rate for the use that falls within the higher tier.

 The Water System has several programs available to help you save water:

-- Free Low-Flow Fixtures Conversion Kits, which include:
+- Free Water Conservation & Savings Kits, which include:

 - Additional water conservation information

 - Shower timer

 Visit our customer service office at 3844 Atlanta Hwy Hiram, GA 30141 to pick yours up today.

 - Low-Flow Toilet Rebate Program which offers a $50 rebate on toilet replacements in homes built prior to 1993